 Considering all of the following points are important when trying to determine what internship is right for you.
 But as long as you stay determined and have a plan, you can land an internship that will work for you and that you are genuinely interested in.

-Have you had any troubles finding an internship?
+Have you had any trouble finding an internship?
 Would you prefer an in-person or virtual internship?
 Let me know, I would love to know!

-Have a great day and rest of the summer!
+Have a great day and the rest of the summer!